MicrosoftDocs/Viva/Viva/insights/Use/zoom.md

 The following is required before setting up the Zoom integration tool:

-* Workplace Analytics licenses for your analysis population.
+* Viva Insights licenses for your analysis population.
 * Zoom Business, Education, or API plans and have access to the Zoom admin portal.
-* Zoom admin and Workplace Analytics analyst must have permission to install R and other associated packages.
+* Zoom admin and Viva Insights analyst must have permission to install R and other associated packages.
 * Have the latest version of Power BI Desktop installed.
 If you have an earlier version of Power BI installed, uninstall it before installing the new version.
 Then go to [Get Power BI Desktop](https://www.microsoft.com/p/power-bi-desktop/9ntxr16hnw1t?activetab=pivot:overviewtab) to download and install the latest version.

 ## Setup and configuration

-1. **Install R for Windows** - Ask your Zoom admin and Workplace Analytics analyst to install [R for Windows](https://cloud.r-project.org/bin/windows/).
+1. **Install R for Windows** - Ask your Zoom admin and Viva Insights analyst to install [R for Windows](https://cloud.r-project.org/bin/windows/).
 If necessary, ask IT for permissions to install R for Windows.
-2. **Download the Zoom analyst integration** - Ask your Workplace Analytics analyst to download the [Zoom analyst integration package](https://github.com/microsoft/vivainsights_zoom_int) and extract it to a local folder, which uses the following folder structure.
+2. **Download the Zoom analyst integration** - Ask your Viva Insights analyst to download the [Zoom analyst integration package](https://github.com/microsoft/vivainsights_zoom_int) and extract it to a local folder, which uses the following folder structure.

    ![Zoom analyst integration folder structure.](../images/wpa/use/zoom-analyst-folder.png)